racket/racket/racket/src/cs/README.txt

    the implementation into a pure interpreter.

- * Interpreter mode --- The compiled form of a module is a "bytecode" tree (not unlike the traditional Racket's bytecode) that is interpreted.
+ * Interpreter mode --- The compiled form of a module is a "bytecode" tree (not unlike Racket BC's bytecode) that is interpreted.

    Select this mode by setting the `PLT_CS_INTERP` environment variable.
 Alternatively, set `PLT_LINKLET_COMPILE_QUICK` when